mit-rss/final_challenge_inperson/README.md

 And `num_lane_line_breaches` is the number of times the car drives outside of either lane line, and `num_long_breaches` is the number of times the car has driven outside of its lane and stayed outside of the lane for greater than 3 seconds.

 As you can see from this grading scheme, it is possible to receive bonus points for a very fast and precise solution.
 The **maximum speed of your car should be capped at 4 m/s**; you should be able to get full points with a good controller.
 You should, above all, prioritize avoiding collisions, and if your car leaves its lane, it should quickly recover.
-More information about race day can be found [here](https://github.mit.edu/rss/final_challenge_inperson/blob/master/README.md#race-day).
+More information about race day can be found below in this handout.

 ### Part B: Dynamic Maneuver Challenge